frappe/erpnext_documentation/erpnext_documentation/www/docs/v13/user/manual/en/asset/asset.md

 **An Asset is any valuable Item owned by a Company.**

-Examples of Assets include furniture, computers, mobile phones, printers, cars, etc. Assets may be leased to be used by the employees of a Company.
+Furniture, computers, mobile phones, printers, cars, manufacturing equipment are examples of assets.
+Generally, an asset is a tangible item that is located on the company premises or is carried by an employee.
+In some cases, an asset could be an intangible item.

+An asset's useful life spans across multiple years and hence its economic value is spread over corresponding years from the accounting perspective.
+If you buy a printer for $300 and it is expected to be useful for three years, from the accounting perspective $100 is recorded as the expense for three years each instead of all the $300 in the first year.
+Most countries have rules for such calculations.

-In ERPNext, the Asset record is the heart of fixed asset management.
-All the transactions related to an Asset like purchasing, sales, depreciation, scrapping, movement, or maintenance will be managed against the Asset record.
+In ERPNext, the Asset record is the heart of asset management module.
+All the transactions related to an Asset like purchasing, depreciation, maintenance, movement, scrapping, sales will be recorded against the Asset record.

 To access the Asset list, go to:
 > Home > Assets > Assets > Asset